rakmial/WRUBME/README.md

 ## Description

-_This Ruby script writes README.md files to streamline git biz.
-(Write + Ruby + README)_
+_This Ruby script writes README.md files using command line prompts to streatrivial git projects (Write + Ruby + README)_

 ## Setup/Installation Requirements

 * Clone this repo.
-* Add the directory with WRUBME.rb to your PATH to make it available anywhere.
+["* Add the dir with WRUBME.rb to PATH \n", "* cd into dir with git project \n", "* run 'ruby WRUBME.rb' on command line \n", "* follow the prompts \n", "* Voila!
+A README.md is born.
+Hope you like GNU GPL v3! \n"]

 ## Known Bugs

-_The function setup_next_step isn't looping correctly, I suspect due to using return._
+_setup_next_step is pretty hacky but I think it works now_

 ## Support and contact details